What Is Stock Taking and How Does It Benefit Apparel Businesses?

 Stock is a term used to refer to the finished products you have available.
 This includes products on your shelf waiting to be bought, and those that have been paid for by customers but yet to be shipped out.

-Inventory, on the other hand, refers to both finished goods and production materials sitting in your warehouse.
+Inventory, on the other hand, refers to both finished goods and production materials, such as raw material, sitting in your warehouse.
 You will need a reliable inventory system to accurately monitor your inventory level.
+An inventory management system is essential for both retail and manufacturing business operations to track finished goods and raw material accurately, ensuring efficient stock control and smooth production processes.

 Methods for Stock Taking

 There are a couple of techniques you can use to track your stock to ensure there are no discrepancies.
-Using the right method will make managing inventory an easy affair.
+One traditional method is periodic inventory, which involves scheduled manual counts of stock at specific intervals.
+Using the right method will make successfully managing inventory an easy affair.

 That being said, here are some battle-tested techniques you can try.